aerinkim/cse544/hw6/hw6.md

     Hint: [check out this post](https://stackoverflow.com/questions/35389219/task-not-serializable-exception-in-spark-while-calling-javapairrdd-max) if you get a "Task Not Serializable exception in Spark" exception.

-5. Compute the average delay from all departing flights for each airport.
+5. Compute the average delay from all departing flights for each city.
 Flights with null delay values (due to cancellation or otherwise) should not be counted.
 Return the results in a RDD where the key is a `String` for the city name, and the value is a `Double` for the average delay in minutes.
 Save the EMR output as `q5.txt` and add it to your repo.
 (25 points) [Result Size: 383 rows (281 rows on the small dataset), 17 mins on EMR]

 ## Submission Instructions